-All student appeals of institutional charges are handled through a Student Financial Appeals Committee.
+All student appeals of institutional charges are handled through the Institutional Charges Appeals Committee.
 For purposes of this policy, institutional charges are defined as any charge that is assessed through, and appears on, the student's financial account within the Student Information System (SIS).